Hilaire Belloc: Later years

+Death and legacy

+In 1942, Belloc suffered a stroke and never recovered from its effects.
+On the 12 July 1953, he also suffered burns and shock after falling on his fireplace.
+He died on 16 July 1953 at Mount Alvernia Nursing Home in Guildford, Surrey.

+Belloc was buried at the Shrine Church of Our Lady of Consolation and St Francis at West Grinstead, where he had regularly attended Mass as a parishioner.
+His estate was probated at £7,451.
+At his funeral Mass, homilist Monsignor Ronald Knox said "No man of his time fought so hard for the good things".
+Boys from the Choir and Sacristy of Worth Preparatory School sang and served at the Mass.

+Recent biographies of Belloc have been written by A. N. Wilson and Joseph Pearce.
+Jesuit political philosopher James Schall's Remembering Belloc was published by St. Augustine Press in September 2013.
+A memoir of Belloc was written by Henry Edward George Rope.

 Hobbies

-During his later years, Belloc would sail when he could afford to do so and became a well-known yachtsman.
+During his later years, Belloc sailed when he could afford to do so and became a well-known yachtsman.
 He won many races and was on the French sailing team.

-In the early 1930s, he was given an old pilot cutter called Jersey.
+In the early 1930s, he was given an old pilot cutter named Jersey.
 He sailed this for some years around the coasts of England, with the help of younger men.
 One sailor, Dermod MacCarthy, wrote a book about it, called Sailing with Mr Belloc.

 Writing

-Belloc wrote over 150 books, the subjects ranging from warfare to poetry to the many current topics of his day.
+Belloc wrote more than 150 books, the subjects ranging from warfare to poetry to the many current topics of his day.
 He has been called one of the Big Four of Edwardian Letters, along with H. G. Wells, George Bernard Shaw, and G. K. Chesterton, all of whom debated with each other into the 1930s.
 Belloc was closely associated with Chesterton, and Shaw coined the term "Chesterbelloc" for their partnership.
 Belloc was co-editor with Cecil Chesterton of the literary periodical the Eye-Witness.

-Asked once why he wrote so much, Belloc responded, "Because my children are howling for pearls and caviar."
+Asked once why he wrote so much, Belloc responded: "Because my children are howling for pearls and caviar."
 Belloc observed that "The first job of letters is to get a canon", that is, to identify those works a writer sees as exemplary of the best of prose and verse.
 For his own prose style, he said he aspired to be as clear and concise as "Mary had a little lamb."